OpenCMISS-Examples/laplace/README.rst

 Running the Script in Linux
 ===========================

-The Python code given here follows the `Python Laplace example`_ found in the OpenCMISS examples repository.
-Now we would like to run this script to check that we get the correct output from OpenCMISS.
+The Python code given here follows the `Python Laplace example`_ found in the OpenCMISS-Iron examples repository.
+Now we would like to run this script to check that we get the correct output from OpenCMISS-Iron.
 In each case you must change directory to where you downloaded the Python script and data file, then run the script with ``python``.
 The exact names of the directories may not match what is on your own computer, so you will need to change them as appropriate.
 Follow the instructions that are applicable for your platform.

 .. _Python Laplace example: https://github.com/OpenCMISS-Examples/laplace/blob/master/Python/LaplaceExample.py